Dove Cross

 The photo on the left is a Celtic Dove Cross spotted on a sidewalk in Salinas, California, USA.
 It shows five doves flying in a circle around the cross.
 The circle represents the world and you'll see at the lower end, the doves are upside down, implying they are flying in the opposite hemisphere.
 And this is the extent of God's love; all encompassing.
 All nations, all races, young and old, sinners and sinners.
 God loves us all.

-Here's a clever logo made from two white doves on a red cross, used by Tokushukai, a general hospital group in Japan.
+The clever logo in the photo on the right is made from two white doves on a red cross, used by Tokushukai, a general hospital group in Japan.
 The red line separating the two doves represents the line on a cardiac monitor.

 Ah yes; there's another difference...
 Doves tend to have a positive image, pure and good.
 Pigeons are dirty scavengers (unless you're a pigeon fancier of course).